Azure-Samples/active-directory-dotnet-daemon-certificate-credential/Manual-Configuration-Steps.md

 #### Add the certificate as a key for the TodoListDaemonWithCert application in Azure AD
 ##### Generate a textual file containing the certificate credentials in a form consumable by AzureAD
-Copy and paste the following lines in the sam PowerShell window.
+Copy and paste the following lines in the same PowerShell window.
 They generate a text file in the current folder containing information that you can use to upload your certificate to Azure AD:

 ```
 $bin = $cert.RawData